|Webster's Duchess of Malfi: Lots of weird things|

 Why and how will they get home as a couple? is a plot question.

 No is Titanic's answer to the first question.

-Maybe . . .if we can work something out is the answer in Voyager.
+Maybe . . .if they can work something out is the answer in Voyager.

 In the long run, human agency/vulnerability is always more interesting than inevitable fate.